Updated November 15, 2023

 What are Advances?

-The source of financing provided by the banks to the companies, to meet their short-term requirements (less than one year).
+The source of financing provided by the banks to the companies to meet their short-term requirements (less than one year).
 Contrasting to loans, advances are a credit facility.
-The terms of the advances are decided by the central bank (RBI in India), and the bank lending the amount.
+The central bank (such as the RBI in India) and the lending bank decides the terms of advances rather than a mutual agreement by both parties, like in the case of loans.

-- Primary security: Hypothecation of debtors, promissory notes, etc. Here, the bank stands as a priority to be repaid the loan before any other private debt holders in the company
+- Primary security: Hypothecation of debtors, promissory notes, etc. In this case, the bank prioritizes repaying the loan before any other private debt holders in the company.

 - Collateral Loan: Mortgage of property (land, buildings, etc), other fixed assets like machines, etc